Travel 4 minutes 09 September 2024

 House, Ardmore

-You’ll be hard-pushed to find a better dining room view than the one from this restaurant set inside the Cliff House Hotel.
+You’ll be hard-pushed to find a better dining room view than the one from this restaurant set inside the One Michelin Key Cliff House Hotel.
 A splendid modern extension with floor-to-ceiling windows allows you to take in gorgeous vistas across Ardmore Bay, while Chef Tony Parkin takes you on a global culinary journey, where a range of international influences are applied in a measured, mature way to Irish ingredients.

 Lady Helen, Thomastown